-- In September 2009, we granted performance stock units ("PSUs") that vest on December 31, 2011.
-These PSUs are earned by executive officers based on a comparison of the Company's total shareholder return against the total shareholder return of the Company's peer group for three distinct performance periods.
-Because performance targets were not achieved, executive officers did not earn any PSUs for 2010 (the second performance period). - Due to the challenges facing the Company and the markets it serves, our Chief Executive Officer voluntarily surrendered 75% of his time-based 2010 restricted stock unit grant.
+- In September 2009, we granted performance stock units ("PSUs") that vested on December 31, 2011.
+These PSUs were earned by executive officers based on a comparison of the Company's total shareholder return against the total shareholder return of the Company's peer group for three distinct performance periods. - Due to the challenges facing the Company and the markets it serves, our Chief Executive Officer voluntarily surrendered 75% of his time-based 2010 restricted stock unit grant.
 At no time in the future will there be a grant of awards or cash payout to substitute for these voluntarily surrendered awards. - During 2009, as a result of difficult financial conditions facing the Company, the Chief Executive Officer and the Chief Operating Officer voluntary reduced their base salary by 10%.
-At no time in the future will additional compensation be given to substitute for the voluntary reduction of the executive officers' salaries. - We do not provide excessive perquisites or other personal benefits to our executive officers. - We conduct an annual review of our compensation programs for executive officers and other employees to assess the level of risk associated with those programs and the effectiveness of our policies and practices for monitoring and managing these risks.
+At no time in the future will additional compensation be given to substitute for the voluntary reduction of the executive officers' salaries. - We do not provide excessive perquisites or other personal benefits to our executive officers. - We conduct an annual review of our compensation programs for executive officers and other employees to assess the level of risk associated with those programs and the effectiveness of our policies and practices for monitoring and managing these risks. - Our commitment to a strong pay-for-performance philosophy was reflected in our 2011 Say-on-Pay vote which received support from 93 percent of the votes cast.